Install ExpressionEngine using its security features right out of the box.

 Default theme - this is for member management.
 We skip it:

 The next fields ask you for username and password for yourself, the new Super Admin.
-Add these, and agree to terms.
-If all goes well, you should see this screen:

 And the front-end will look like this: